-- Select Link Type - Sets the type of content you want to link to; select from a Post Link, Tag Link, Author Link, Frontpage Link, External Link, or a File From File Manager.
+- Select Link Type - Sets the type of content you want to link to; select from a Post Link, Tag Link, Author Link, Frontpage Link, Custom Link, or a File From File Manager.

 This option defines what type of content you want to link to.
 Post, Tag, and Author Links allows you to link to a specific post, tag or author page on your Publii site.
 Frontpage Links point only to the homepage of the site.
-External Links points to a URL that isn't part of your Publii site, and File From File Manager lets you link to a file in your site files that users can view or download.
+Custom Links points to a URL that isn't part of your Publii site, and File From File Manager lets you link to a file in your site files that users can view or download.

 After selecting the type of link you want to insert, the next field will change depending on the link type.
 For Post, Tag or Author Links, the second field will contain a drop-down list where you can choose the Post, Tag, or Author Page that you want to link to.
 If you have many items in the list you can start to type in the field to dynamically filter the list.